contacts

 sequin

-For example, if you are syncing your Stripe data to Supabase, you can find a customer’s subscription status with the following query:
+You read from your Sequin synced tables just like you would any other table in your Supabase database.
+For example, if you are syncing your Stripe data to Supabase, you can find a customerâs subscription status with the following query:user_id

 as a metadata key in your stripe.customer